marph91/thunderbird-joplin-export/README.md

 - Export a text selection, a single or multiple emails to Joplin.
 - Export by clicking the button or pressing the hotkey ("Ctrl+Alt+J" by default)
 - Export the email as note or todo.
+- Trim the subject by regex.
+For example remove "Re:" or "Fwd:".
 - Add tags and attachments from the email.

 ## Installation